 - Optional: 2 cups rum

-Combine apple cider, cranberry juice, bitters, cinnamon sticks, allspice, cloves, and rum in a large saucepan over low to medium-low heat.
+Combine apple cider, cranberry juice, bitters, cinnamon sticks, allspice, cloves, and optional rum in a large saucepan over low to medium-low heat.

 Heat gently on the stove and serve warm.